| Heaven forbid that a property

 house.
 This property is one of the earliest examples of Byers’ use

+of adobe for residential construction in Santa Monica.
 Common elements of Mexican Colonial Revival style include thick adobe

 walls finished with smooth stucco; low-pitched, red-tiled roofs; broad